chibisnorlax/acnhbeginners/walkthrough/day 5-7.md

 - Isabelle also adds some new options for you.
 Visit [here](https://chibisnorlax.github.io/acnhfaq/npc/#isabelle) to learn more about Isabelle and what she does.

 ### Construction counter
-- You now have access to Tom Nook's **construction counter**.
+- You now have access to Tom Nook's **Construction Counter**.
 By sitting in front of Tom Nook's desk, you may now:
   - Ask to build inclines
   - Ask to build ramps
   - Ask to move buildings (everything except the Resident Services building can be moved)